greenplum-db/gpdb/README.Linux.md

    chmod 600 ~/.ssh/authorized_keys
    ```

-1. Verify that you can ssh to your machine name without a password
+1. Verify that you can ssh to your machine name without a password.
+   You can use `hostname` to get the hostname of your machine.

    ```bash
     ssh <hostname of your machine>  # e.g., ssh briarwood